shawnsandy/AdminBar-Post-Menus/readme.txt

 I really tried to keep this plugin simple and modular, no plugin options; roll your own if thats you thing or modify it in your theme functions file.

-Customize your Adminbar Post Menus drop this code in your functions.php file or the now popular way in you own "theme plugin"
+Customize your Adminbar Post Menus drop this code in your functions.php file or the now popular way in you own "theme plugin".
+Don't forget to modify the post_type array to match your custom post types.
+More documentation will be coming soon.

 `/**
  * Customize your Adminbar Post Menus